danilop/yas3fs/README.md

 * `buffer` (change buffer config): `[ "node_id", "buffer", "size", new_value ]`
 * `prefetch` (change prefetch config): `[ "node_id", "prefetch", "on" or "off" ]`

-Every node will listen to notifications coming from a `node_id` different from its own.
+Every node will listen to notifications coming from a `node_id` different from its own id.
 As an example, if you want to reset the cache of all the nodes in a yas3fs cluster, you can send the following notification to the SNS topic (assuming there is no node with id equal to `all`):

     [ "all", "reset" ]

+To send the notification tou can use the SNS web console.

 In the same way, if you uploaded a new file (or updated an old one) directly on S3 you can invalidate the caches of all the nodes in the yas3fs cluster for that `path` sending this SNS notification: